Sweet experience for autistic girls

 “The common thing with girls is that they are very good at masking their feelings, so someone looking in will think they are fine, they have a smile on their face everything is okay.
 But inside is a different story.”

-Ms Taylor said that when girls with autism are in an environment where they need to behave, when they are not around family or people they trust, they tend to remain composed.
+Ms Taylor said that when autistic girls are in an environment where they need to behave, when they are not around family or people they trust, they tend to remain composed.

 “At school they generally want to do the right thing and hold it together but when they get home that is when the meltdown hits,” she said.